bicycle-repair-man/TV-B-Gone_Code-Extractor/README.md

 6. Enjoy!

 7. If necessary, the values "TRIGGER_V" and "START_TIME_MS" below can be tweaked to match the recorded dataset.
+Set "SHOW_PLOT" to 1 to view a plot of the various processing steps, in the case of any issues.